A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Why this works: Clarifies the reason for the job search, reinforces commitment to the new location, and highlights relevant experience.

-Specific resume objective examples for various industries
+What are some specific resume objective examples for various industries?

 Here are some more examples of objectives for resumes across different industries.